iamrossalex/gulp-frontend-dev/README.md

 ## Usage

 Just `docker-compose up`.
-On sturtup it creates all folders if they are not exists.
+On startup it creates all folders if they are not exists.

 ## MAP